youradds/hestiacp-autoconfig-email-discovery/README.md

 Thats pretty much it!
 I'm sure there are improvements that can be made, but I wanted to put this out there so others can hopefully make use.
 I would love if it were possible to have a single .xml and .json file in one location and dynamically change the domain name (i.e the `<hostname>mail.DOMAINNAME.COM</hostname>` part), but I wouldn't figure out a way to do that.

+# Script versions

+There are 2 scripts - `add-autodiscover.cgi` and `add-autodiscover-all.cgi`.

+## add-autodiscover.cgi

+This script is for when you want to just enable autodiscover on a single domain.
+Invoke it as `root` with:

+`perl /installer/add-autodiscover.cgi domain.com username`

+## add-autodiscover-all.cgi

+This is aimed so you can add all the current accounts with mail domains setup (and at least one email address).
+It will loop through all of the users, look at their domains; find any that have emails configured, and then assuming it hasn't already been processed it will setup the auto-discover.
+Call with:

+`perl /installer/add-autodiscover-all.cgi`

+I personally have set this up on a cronjob as `root` (you could do it as `admin`, but be aware you would need to make sure the /installer/ files inside are all owned by `admin`, otherwise you will get permission denied errors)

+I'd recommend also putting the output into a log file:

+`@daily perl /installer/add-autodiscover-all.cgi /var/log/hestia/autoconfigure.log`